brycewray/hugo-site/content/posts/2020/10/conversation-piece.md

 I don't want this to sound like one of those useless commercial-site review articles that ends with "Well, *we're* not going to make a choice, so it's all up to *you*"-kind of waffling.
 So, here's where I land on this.

 At this writing, my commenting platform choice is FastComments, for which I'm still on the free trial.
-If I choose *not* to stick with it once it comes time to pay or go, I'd probably just revert to the free Utterances[^1]---especially since I'm guessing that, given the content of my articles, my typical reader either already has a GitHub account or wouldn't have a problem with getting one.
+If I choose *not* to stick with it once it comes time to pay or go, I'd probably just revert to the free Utterances[^1] --- especially since I'm guessing that, given the content of my articles, my typical reader either already has a GitHub account or wouldn't have a problem with getting one.

 For your purposes, I'd rank the *non*-free offerings as follows:
-1. **FastComments**---Of these four, it's the best combination of light code, decent pricing, active development, respect for commenters’ privacy, and (reasonable) customizability.
+1. **FastComments** --- Of these four, it's the best combination of light code, decent pricing, active development, respect for commenters’ privacy, and (reasonable) customizability.
 Since it's also the *newest* of the four, that's pretty impressive!
-2. **Commento**---Since I couldn't test it without going truly live with it (and chose not to do so), I go by what I've read about this.
+2. **Commento** --- Since I couldn't test it without going truly live with it (and chose not to do so), I go by what I've read about this.
 It comes out ahead of Hyvor Talk only because the latter is still so code-heavy.
 Otherwise, it gives you the least bang for the buck of these four.
-3. **Hyvor Talk**---If you don't care so much about code load (although you probably should), this should be your second option from this group.
+3. **Hyvor Talk** --- If you don't care so much about code load (although you probably should), this should be your second option from this group.
 I'd watch this one for what I hope will be future refinements that further trim it down, perhaps by letting you use a significantly lighter and more bare-bones version thereof.
-4. **Talkyard**---The code load just buries this otherwise great and highly affordable choice.
+4. **Talkyard** --- The code load just buries this otherwise great and highly affordable choice.
 As with Hyvor Talk, I hope there will eventually be a "Light" version that's a much smaller download and is for *only* commenting, rather than carrying the additional weight that supports its many other features.

 [^1]:	Part of the reason why I'd do so is because, at this writing, I'm already paying for [Fathom Analytics](https://usefathom.com/ref/ZKHYWX) *(affiliate link)* and, as noted in "[Forward PaaS](/posts/2020/10/forward-paas/)," am hosting the site with the $5/month combo of Cloudflare Workers and KV storage.
 Thus, I do have some incentive to keep down the monthly costs for running this **non**-monetized site.